Herbal oils / Mixed Herb Oils

 Mixture of essential oils and herbal Oils that are Cold pressed and double filtered in muslin cloth without chemicals or petrochemicals.

 It helps to support for healthy joints & support comfortable movement of joints.
 It is a natural herbal oil for healthy joint & muscle functions.

-Wild crafted herbs from their natural habitat without the use of chemicals fertilizer, pesticides & preservatives.
+ayurvedic herbs from their natural habitat without the use of chemicals fertilizer, pesticides & preservatives.

 Sesame (Base Oil) (Sesame Indicum Seed) oil Processed with:

 Boswellia Serrata (Salai Guggul) Purified Gum Resin, Karpura (Camphora Officinarum Wood) Oil, Peppermint (Mentha Piperita Leaves) Oil, Dalchini (Cinnamomum Cassia Bark) Oil, Thymol (Carum Couticum Seed) Oil, Sarala (Long Leaved Pine) Oil, Eucalyptus (Leaves) Oil, Capsicum (Seed) Oil, Haldi (Turmeric Powder) Oil, Manjistha (Rubia Cordifolia), Nagarmothan (Cyprus Rotundus), Haritaki (Terminalia Chebula), Amla (Emblica Officinalis), Vibhitaki (Terminalia Bellerica), Ginger (Zingiber Officinale).